lefed/dsp/05a-python.md

 ### Q6.
 Strings
 Edit the 7 functions in [q6_strings.py](python/q6_strings.py)

+>>>Answers and code changes for string function manipulation in python file

 ---

 ### Q7.
 Lists
 Edit the 5 functions in [q7_lists.py](python/q7_lists.py)

+>>>Answers and code changes for list function manipulation in python file

 ---

 ### Q8.
 Parsing
 Write a script as indicated (using the football data) in [q8_parsing.py](python/q8_parsing.py)

+>>>Answers and code changes for script in python file